Hello, we’re Margo, Eve, Ebeney & Sam.

 • Nutrition support including enteral nutrition and co-occurring medical conditions impacting on nutrition

-• PDA (pervasive demand avoidance or persistent drive for autonomy)
+• PDA (persistent drive for autonomy)

 • Food Trauma